lezakovamel/foodio/README.md

 # Foodio 🍔
 Seminar project for AV2MW at Thomas Bata University, Faculty of Applied Informatics
+Page can be seen live [here](https://foodioapp.netlify.app/).

 ## Minimum requirements
 Create CRUD using pure react and given API.
 Any other added functionality is up to you.